About Cosmos templates

 - Insights: Used to visualize data that reveals trend

-The Activity area contains the main interactions and activities that the user must do to act on the work.
+The work area contains the main interactions and activities that the user must do to act on their work.
 It contains the following:

-- Tasks, which include the work-to-be done items
+- Tasks, which include the work-to-be done items, or assignments

 - Tab panel content such as case details, the Pulse feed, or lists of cases

-The Utility Panel appears as an expandable and collapsible region to provide quick access to information that may be relevant to the user.
-It is not intended for in-depth comparison.
 The Utility Panel is an optional part of a case; if a designer chooses no utilities for a case, it will not be presented.
 Rarely, the Utility Panel may have more than one tab of content.
-The Utility Panel contains the following regions:
+It contains the following regions:

 - Tabs (if any)